TOM7722/poisson-mrg32k3a-generator/README.md

 # Poisson Distribution Generator using Inversion Method

 ## Detailed Description
 This project implements an inversion method to generate random variables following a Poisson distribution with parameter λ.
-The uniform numbers generation is performed using the MRG32K3a generator, known for its quality and long period.
+The uniform numbers generation is performed using the MRG32K3a generator.

 MRG32K3a is a combined pseudo-random number generator developed by Pierre L'Ecuyer (UdeM).

 ### How MRG32K3a Works
-MRG32K3a is a combined pseudo-random number generator developed by Pierre L'Ecuyer (UdeM).

-The generator uses two multiple linear recurrences of order 3:
-1. First component: xn = (1403580 * x[n-2] - 810728 * x[n-3]) mod m1
+First component: xn = (1403580 * x[n-2] - 810728 * x[n-3]) mod m1
 where m1 = 4294967087
-2. Second component: yn = (527612 * y[n-1] - 1370589 * y[n-3]) mod m2
+Second component: yn = (527612 * y[n-1] - 1370589 * y[n-3]) mod m2
 where m2 = 4294944443

-The final combination is: un = ((xn - yn) mod m1) / m1
+Final combination: un = ((xn - yn) mod m1) / m1

 ## Inversion Method
 The implemented method uses the principle of inverting the cumulative distribution function: